 Their oral hygiene was generally good but not on purpose

 While modern humans are generally pretty good about their oral hygiene, healthy teeth are not only reserved for our current times.
-For Vikings, they generally had few cavities and suitable teeth.
+Vikings generally had few cavities and decent teeth overall.

 However, this was not the result of strict teeth brushing.
 Instead, their diet wasn’t filled with refined sugar, which, in turn, kept their teeth from rotting.